DmitryGoroshko/word_hk_auto_test/README.md

    1. Item 3b

 Сheck list:

 1. Is Hotkeys a dialog modal:
-   a.	dialog window is displayed
+   1.	dialog window is displayed
-   b.	blocks user interaction with the parent application
+   1.	blocks user interaction with the parent application
-   c.	not allow making any modification to a scene
+   1.	not allow making any modification to a scene
-   d.	not allow making any modification to other application components
+   1.	not allow making any modification to other application components
-   e.	can be run even if no scene is opened
+   1.	can be run even if no scene is opened
 2. Hotkeys dialog GUI elements:
 a.	commands list exists
 b.	information area exists